mightyguava/ecsq/README.md

 ## List services

-`ecs services` lists the services within a cluster.
+`ecsq services` lists the services within a cluster.
 For large clusters. this command can take a while.

 ```
-> ecs services ecs-prod
+> ecsq services ecs-prod
 Found 6 services
 +------------------------------+--------+---------+---------+---------+
 |             SERVICE NAME     | STATUS | DESIRED | RUNNING | PENDING |